 This major is designed to prepare persons holding a bachelor of science in education and a Class B Alabama teaching certificate for leadership positions in P-12 schools.
 The master's degree program requires 30 credits.
 Students holding a master's degree and Class A certification in another teaching field may be able to add Class A certification in instructional leadership by completing a certification program rather than a degree program.
-Please contact the director of graduate programs, OBB 226, for admission requirements.
+Please contact the chair of graduate studies, OBB 226, for admission requirements.

-Class A Certification Instructional Leadership Required Courses Course Credits Total Required Credits EDUC 520 Foundations of Instructional Leadership 3 EDUC 521 Issues in School Finance 3 EDUC 522 Management Design for School Improvement 3 EDUC 526 Legal & Ethical Issues in Education 3 EDUC 527 Internship in Instructional Leadership 3 EDUC 529 Program Design for School Improvement 3 Electives (wi th approval of advisor) 12 Total Required C edits 30
+Class A Certification Instructional Leadership Required Courses Course Credits Total Required Credits EDUC 520 Foundations of Instructional Leadership 3 EDUC 521 Issues in School Finance 3 EDUC 522 Management Design for School Improvement 3 EDUC 525 Practicum in School Improvement 3 EDUC 526 Legal & Ethical Issues in Education 3 EDUC 527 Internship in Instructional Leadership 3 Electives (wi th approval of advisor) 12 Total Required Credits 30